Welcome to the Faculty of Arts libraries!

 - Reserved books can be collected in five working days, starting with the day when the reservation announcement was sent by e-mail.

-- If a library has external store rooms, the reader must request the document in the library (in person, by phone, in selected libraries also online).
+- If a library has external store rooms, the patron must request the document in the library (in person, by phone, in selected libraries also online).
 Such documents are usually distributed on the next day (in some cases, however, it may take up to a week).
-The reader is notified by e-mail that the document is ready to be collected.
+The patron is notified by e-mail that the document is ready to be collected.

-- The reader is allowed to borrow only one copy of each document.
+- The patron is allowed to borrow only one copy of each document.

-- The reader must immediately inform the library when a loan gets lost or is stolen, the replacement method is settled individually.
+- The patron must immediately inform the library when a loan gets lost or is stolen, the replacement method is settled individually.

-- If the reader has a loan whose borrowing term has expired, it is not allowed to get more loans.
+- If the patron has a loan whose borrowing term has expired, it is not allowed to get more loans.

-- When the borrowing term expires, the reader receives three e-mail notifications.
+- When the borrowing term expires, the patron receives three e-mail notifications.
 Afterwards, a written notification follows, the so-called “pre-lawsuit alert”.
-After this alert, all reader’s right in all Charles University libraries are blocked.
+After this alert, all patron’s rights in all Charles University libraries are blocked.

 - Loans may be returned only in that library when they were borrowed, or via biblioboxes.